Should I grow my business?

 Understand the different types of business growth and common pitfalls, and find advice to help you decide when and how to grow your business.

-This guide describes the common types of business growth and what you need to do to make it happen.
-It takes you through some practical business growth implications and suggests ways to avoid problems during business growth.
+This guide covers common types of business growth and what you need to do to make it happen.
+It describes practical implications and suggests ways to avoid problems during business growth.

 Support to grow and scale